microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 ...
 ```

-Whilst you do not need to have a Python runtime in your environment to perform inference on your PyTorch model using the TorchScript approach, you do need to install the PyTorch cpp binaries and these may be too large for your environment.
+Whilst you do not need to have a Python runtime in your environment to perform inference on your PyTorch model using the TorchScript approach, you do need to install the libtorch binaries and these may be too large for your environment.
 You may not also get the performance you need for you application.

 ## Inference with ONNXRuntime